erikandersson96/portfolio-project-five/README.md

 * View all of the watches available.
 * View the watch details of a selected watch.
 * Purchase watches using my credit/debit card.
+* View the blog, all blog posts details and comments.

 As a registered user I would like to be able to:

 * Login to my account.
 * See order history, and change shipping/billing information.
 * See blog posts and comment on them.
-* Add watches to my wish list.
+* Add/remove watches to my wish list.
 * Learn about the website.
 * Visit the website's social platforms.
 * Visit the website's Facebook page.